 But that made me realise how much I do need the promised permanent country bar.
 Perhaps if I knew I’d be able to come out to something like this anytime I fancied I’d be less like a toddler let loose in an ice-cream parlour and insisting on all the toppings right now.
 After all, all of the Southern Saturdays’ elements were perfectly pitched, their own team were great and any teething problems were clearly down to the hired venue or Mother Nature.

 So I look forward to a low key bar when, if I’m not in the mood to dance, I can sit with a beer, soaking up country sounds, without the FOMO pressure that this might be a one-time thing.
 And I look forward to the team who’ve dreamt this up finally having their own premises with staff as friendly as the country crowd were on Saturday.
 And with aircon.

-Until then, Southern Saturdays looks set to return in August (info and tickets here) .
+Until then, Southern Saturdays is set to return (although the next one’s a Friday, 3rd Nov) (info and tickets here) .
 You can see video clips of the event on our instagram feed and I promise to tweet like crazy when the bar happens.
 Expect many emojis of joy.

 Were you at Southern Saturday’s too?
 Please comment to share what you thought of the night.